MicrosoftDocs/memdocs/memdocs/intune/configuration/email-settings-configure.md

     Select **Next**.

 10. In **Assignments**, select the users or device groups that will receive your profile.
-For more information on assigning profiles, see [What you need to know](#what-you-need-to-know) (in this article).
+For more information on assigning profiles, see [Before you begin](#before-you-begin) (in this article).
 [Assign user and device profiles](device-profile-assign.md) also some guidance.

     Select **Next**.